MKdent/FlipDot-ws2811/README.md

 No use of shift registers but controlling each dot seperatly.
 Original idea from https://pierremuth.wordpress.com/2021/02/17/flipping-dots-fast/
 I utilise the commonly, cheap and easy to control ws2811 ic to control the dots.
 So lots of arduino libraries are available.
 In my example I use the Adafruit_NeoPixel library.

+-Red channel has to be set to rgb(255,0,0) -SetBrightness to 255